wireapp/wire-server-deploy/charts/nginx-ingress-services/README.md

-# Notes
+This helm chart is a helper to set up needed services, ingresses and (likely) secrets to access your cluster.

-This helm chart does _NOT_ deploy an ingress controller!
-Ensure you already have one on your cluster.
+It will _NOT_ deploy an ingress controller!
+Ensure you already have one on your cluster - or have a look at our [nginx-ingress-controller](../nginx-ingress-controller/README.md)

 If tls.enabled == true, then you need to supply 2 variables, `tlsWildcardCert` and `tlsWildcardKey` that could either be supplied as plain text in the form of a `-f path/to/secrets.yaml`, like this: